An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 Off-Page Analysis Recommendations

-• For your own link profile, look for at least 75% of your links pointing to a page other than your home page.
+• For your link profile, look for at least 75% of your links pointing to a page other than your home page.

 • Develop a plan to grow your referral traffic through strategic linking.
 Participate in industry forums and websites.